Arizona GOP representative struggles to justify state bill that would purge early voting list - KTVZ

 If the bill is passed, thousands of voters would be at risk of being removed from the list — particularly rural and disabled voters, seniors, voters of color, unaffiliated voters and Native American voters on tribal lands, according to voting rights advocates and Democrats.
 But the bill’s proponents argue the legislation will maintain the accuracy of the early voting list and prevent fraud by ensuring that ballots aren’t mailed to those who have moved, died or don’t want them.

-“We’re moving forward to do bills to correct problems that came up during the election that need to be solved, regardless of whether there was actual fraud or nonexistent fraud,” State Sen. John Kavanagh, the chamber’s president pro tempore, told CNN’s Brianna Keilar on “New Day” Friday.
+“We’re moving forward to do bills to correct problems that came up during the election that need to be solved, regardless of whether there was actual fraud or nonexistent fraud,” State Rep. John Kavanagh, the state Senate’s former president pro tempore, told CNN’s Brianna Keilar on “New Day” Friday.

 Keilar asked Kavanagh why automatically receiving a ballot should be dependent on whether someone has participated in a recent election or not.

-Note: CORRECTION: This story has been updated to reflect that Kavanagh is no longer serving as the Arizona state Senate’s president pro tempore.